Welcome to English 1A! Please read the syllabus carefully, as there will be a quiz on it.

 - Technical problems are not an acceptable excuse for not submitting assignments on time.

-- All the work done for the course is to be typed.
+- All the work done for the course must be typed.

 - If you don’t understand something about what I covered or what is assigned, then please contact me early enough to be able to help you, but be sure first to read directions carefully for all assigned work.
 Don’t be the “Blue-haired Boy” from this video: